T.51/ISO/IEC 6937: Two byte characters

-Codepage layout
+Code page layout

 The reference to combining characters in the U+0300—U+036F range for the codes in the range 0xC1—0xCF below is subject to the caveats mentioned above; they cannot simply be mapped to the codepoints listed.
 Also, Unicode distinguishes 0xE2 into uppercase D with stroke and uppercase Eth, which usually look different for the lowercase letters (0xF2 and 0xF3).

 The older 1988 edition of ITU T.51 defined two versions of the supplementary set, with the first version lacking the non-breaking space, soft hyphen, not sign (¬) and broken bar (¦) present in the second version.
 The first version was defined as an extension of the T.61 supplementary set, and the second version as an extension of the first version.
 The current (1992) edition only includes the second version, deprecates certain characters, and updates the primary set to the current ISO-646-IRV (ASCII), although existing telematic services are permitted to retain the older behaviour.